 If the GFS Shared File System is unmounted by sfcumntgl(8) on all nodes before the node is stopped when all shared nodes of the GFS Shared File System are stopped, the order of stopping the node need not be considered.

-1.8.17 Notes when CF is started and stopped by the GUI
+1.8.17 Notes on starting and stopping CF by GUI

-Please note the following points when you start CF by the GUI.
+Please note the following points when you start CF by GUI.